 The College has also designated other officials to serve as additional campus security authorities.
 Reports of criminal activity can also be made to these officials.
 They in turn will ensure the reports are recorded with the Department of Public Safety for collection as part of the College's annual report of crime statistics.
 These additional campus security authorities are:

 Title IX Coordinator

-Edward Gricius edward.gricius@BarnesJewishCollege.edu 314-362-9155
+Dr. Michael Ward michael.ward@barnesjewishcollege.edu 314-362-9155

 Title IX Deputy Coordinator